degville/snap-docs/docs/explanation/interfaces/all-about-interfaces.md

 By default, snaps with strict confinement are only able to access a limited set of resources outside the environment they run in.
 Snaps can only access resources from the system and other snaps via interfaces that describe the resources they provide.

 The creator of a snap selects the interfaces that a snap requires in order to function correctly.
-Common interfaces include those that provide access to the [network](/), [desktop features](/) and the [sound system](/).
+Common interfaces include those that provide access to the [network](/reference/interfaces/network-interface), [desktop features](/reference/interfaces/desktop-interface) and [audio recording](/reference/interfaces/audio-record-interface).

 ## Connecting interfaces